AlgyJr/ios_guides/Table-View-Guide.md

 [cellselectionstyle]: https://developer.apple.com/library/ios/documentation/UIKit/Reference/UITableViewCell_Class/#//apple_ref/occ/instp/UITableViewCell/selectionStyle
 [selectedbackgroundview]: https://developer.apple.com/library/ios/documentation/UIKit/Reference/UITableViewCell_Class/#//apple_ref/occ/instp/UITableViewCell/selectedBackgroundView

+## Customizing the cell selection effect

+When a user taps on one of the cells in your tableView, there are a couple of events that fire:
+* **Highlighted** => This happens when the user first touches down on the cell (**touch down**).
+* **Selected** => This happens when the user releases his or her finger from the cell (**touch up**).

+In iOS, you can customize what happens for both of these events.

+To customize what happens for the **Selected** event, you can use one of the following options:

+1. Set the cell [selectionStyle](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UITableViewCell_Class/#//apple_ref/occ/instp/UITableViewCell/selectionStyle) property.
+This allows you to set the color to [gray or have no color at all](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UITableViewCell_Class/#//apple_ref/c/tdef/UITableViewCellSelectionStyle).

+    ```swift
+    // No color when the user selects cell
+    cell.selectionStyle = .None
+    ```
+2. Set a custom [selectedBackgroundView](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UITableViewCell_Class/#//apple_ref/occ/instp/UITableViewCell/selectedBackgroundView).
+This gives you full control to create a view and set it as the cell's `selectedBackgroundView`.

+    ```swift
+    // Use a red color when the user selects the cell
+    let backgroundView = UIView()
+    backgroundView.backgroundColor = UIColor.redColor()
+    cell.selectedBackgroundView = backgroundView
+    ```

 ## Example: load data from a REST API and display it in your table
 In order to discuss some topics relating to working with tables that load data from a network resource we present an example application that